 • If you find yourself using abrasive tools and scrubbing to remove growth while cleaning your hull.
 Your dive service can also advise you on when it’s time for new paint.

-• If you notice performance issues, like reduced boat speed or handling and you have growth on the hull, fouling may be the culprit.
+• If you notice performance issues, like reduced boat speed or handling and you have persistent growth on the hull.

 • Corrosion (if you have an aluminum boat).
-Aluminum does not “rust”, though it does produce aluminum oxide which causes paint to flake off, exposing the aluminum underneath.
+Aluminum doesn’t “rust”, though it does produce aluminum oxide which causes paint to flake off, exposing the aluminum underneath.

 • Your boat has been stored in the water for three seasons.
 Despite manufacturer claims to the contrary, most paint jobs don’t last more than three seasons.

 A note on timing and temperature

 Most boaters apply antifouling paint at the beginning of the season once temperatures have warmed up enough for the paint to dry.
 It’s important to know that paint will only dry under the right conditions (generally speaking 50-85 degrees F and below 65% humidity).
 It can be too cold, hot, or humid for the paint to cure, so read the manufacturer’s directions and choose your timing carefully.

 Note that hard boat bottom paints lose their antifouling effectiveness when exposed to air so you would not want to apply hard paint in the winter and then store it out of the water for several months.

 Types of boat bottom paint

 Antifouling paints can generally be classified into three groups: soft paints, hard paints, and hybrid paints.
 As mentioned previously, the difference between soft and hard paint is the type, combination, and quantity of resin used in the mix.

 Ablative bottom paint